hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ## USER-INTEL package

-* Acceleration, in this case, is mainly achieved in two different ways.
-One of them is to use vectorisation on multi-core CPUs and the other one is to offload calculations of neighbour list and non-bonded interactions to Phi co-processors.
+The USER-INTEL package supports *single*, *double* and *mixed* precision calculations.
+Acceleration, in this case, is achieved in two different ways.
+  * Use vectorisation on multi-core CPUs
+  * Offload calculations of neighbour list and non-bonded interactions to Phi co-processors.

+There are, however, a number of conditions;
-* For using offload feature, we need Intel Xeon Phi coprocessors
+  * For using the offload feature, the Intel Xeon Phi coprocessors are required.
   * For using vectorization feature, Intel compiler with version 14.0.1.106 or versions 15.0.2.044 and higher is required on both multi-core CPUs and Phi systems.

-* The LAMMPS features that are supported by this accelerator package can be found [here]({{page.root}}/reference/#package-USER-INTEL).
+There are many LAMMPS features that are supported by this accelerator package, which can be found [here]({{page.root}}/reference/#package-USER-INTEL).

-* This packages supports *single*, *double* and *mixed* precision calculations.

-* Performance enhancemnt using this package depends on many considerations like the hardware that is available to you, various styles that you are using in the input, size of your problem, and precision.
-For example, if you are using a pair style (say, reax) for which this is not implemented, its obvious that you are not going to have a performance gain for the *Pair* part of the calculation.
-Now, if majority of the computation time is coming from the *Pair* part then you are in trouble.
+Performance enhancement using this package depends on many considerations, such as the hardware that is available to you, various styles that you are using in the input, the size of your problem, and precision.
+For example, if you are using a pair style (say, `reax`) for which this is not implemented, its obvious that you are not going to have a performance gain for the *Pair* part of the calculation.
+Now, if the majority of the computation time is coming from the *Pair* part then you are in trouble.
 If you would like to know how much speedup you can achieve using USER-INTEL, you can look [here](https://lammps.sandia.gov/doc/Speed_intel.html)

 ## USER-OMP package

-* This accelerator package offers performance gain through otimisation and multi-threading via OpenMP interface.
-* In order to make the multi-threading functional, you need multi-core CPUs and a compiler that supports multithreading.
-* If your compiler does not support multithreading then also you can use it as an optimized serial code.
-* Considerably a big sub-set of the LAMMPS routines can be used with this accelerator.
+This accelerator package offers performance gain through otimisation and multi-threading via OpenMP interface.
+In order to make the multi-threading functional, you need multi-core CPUs and a compiler that supports multithreading.
+If your compiler does not support multithreading then also you can use it as an optimized serial code.
+Considerably a big sub-set of the LAMMPS routines can be used with this accelerator.

-* A list of functionalities enabled with this package can be found [here]({{page.root}}/reference/#package-USER-OMP).
+A list of functionalities enabled with this package can be found [here]({{page.root}}/reference/#package-USER-OMP).

-A list of functionalities enabled with this packages (as of 3Mar20 version) is given below.

 Generally, one can expect 5-20% performance when using this package either in serial or parallel.
 The optimal number of OpenMP threads to use is to be always tested for a problem.
 But, this gives better performance when used for less number of threads, generally 2-4.
 It is important to remember that MPI implementation in LAMMPS is so robust that you may always expect this to be more effective than using OpenMP on multi-core CPUs.

 > ## Why is MPI+OpenMP is preferred over pure MPI sometimes?
 >